maihoangdo/Health-Insurance-Cost-Prediction/README.md

-# Health-Insurance-Cost-Prediction
+# Health Insurance Cost Prediction
-Introduction
+## Introduction

-In the health insurance industry, data analytic is an important process that helps insurers to identify and predict the cost of health insurance which prevents risk and cost for the companies.
-The Insurance data set contains 1338 observations and 7 variables which include age, sex, children, smoker, region, and expenses.
+In the health insurance industry, data analytics plays a crucial role in identifying and predicting the cost of insurance, helping companies mitigate risks and manage expenses effectively.
+This project utilizes a dataset containing 1338 observations and 7 variables to predict individual medical costs billed by health insurance.

-The description of the data set is as below:
+## Dataset Description
+The dataset includes the following variables:

-- Age: Age of primary beneficiary
+- Age: Age of the primary beneficiary.
-- Sex: Primary beneficiary’s gender
+- Sex: Gender of the primary beneficiary.
-- BMI: Body mass index (providing an understanding of the body, weights that are relatively high or low relative to height)
+- BMI: Body mass index, which provides insights into whether a person’s weight is high or low relative to their height.
-- Children: Number of children covered by health insurance / Number of dependents
+- Children: Number of dependents covered by the health insurance plan.
-- Smoker: Smoking (yes, no)
+- Smoker: Whether the beneficiary is a smoker (yes or no).
-- Region: Beneficiary’s residential area in the US (northeast, southeast, southwest, northwest)
+- Region: The beneficiary's residential area in the U.S. (northeast, southeast, southwest, northwest).
-- Expenses: Individual medical costs billed by health insurance.
+- Expenses: Individual medical costs billed by the insurance company.

-In order for a health insurance company to make money, it needs to collect more in yearly premiums than it spends on medical care to its beneficiaries.
-As a result, insurers invest a great deal of time and money in developing models that accurately forecast medical expenses for the insured population.
-The goal of this analysis is to use patient data to estimate the average medical care expenses for such population segments.
-It is important to give some thought to how these variables may be related to billed medical expenses.
-For example, we might expect that older people and smokers are at higher risk of large medical expenses.
-Unlike many other machine learning methods, in regression analysis, the relationships among the features are typically specified by the user rather than being detected automatically.
-We’ll explore some of these potential relationships in the next section.
+## Project Objective
+For health insurance companies to remain profitable, they must accurately forecast the medical expenses of their insured population.
+By analyzing patient data, we aim to estimate the average medical care costs for different population segments.
+This project focuses on exploring the relationships between features such as age, smoking status, BMI, and medical costs, which are crucial for predicting health insurance expenses.

+## Methodology
+Using regression analysis, we model the relationships between the predictor variables (e.g., age, smoker status, BMI) and the target variable (medical expenses).
+Unlike other machine learning methods, regression analysis requires users to specify the relationships among features rather than having them detected automatically by the model.
+The analysis investigates potential relationships, such as whether older individuals and smokers have higher medical costs.

-References:
+## References:

 - Dataset from Kaggle,
 https://www.kaggle.com/noordeen/insurance-premium-prediction